JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-non-convex-optimization.md

 	x_{k+1} = x_k - \gamma_k \frac{m_k}{\sqrt{v_k} + \epsilon}
     \end{array}\right.
 \end{array}$$

+However, ADAM do not benefits from convergence guarantees.
+Even worse, non-convergence can be found in simple online convex settings with constant minibatch sizes (see work of Reddi, 2016)

 **YOGI** {% include cite.html id="2018_Zaheer_M_p-nips_amno"%}.
 The YOGI method gets its name the Sanskrit word yuj meaning to add.
 It is a slight variant of ADAM where the magnitude of the difference of $$v_{k+1}$$ and $$v_k$$ in YOGI only depends on $$g_k^2$$ as opposed to dependence on both $$v_k$$ and $$g_k^2$$.
 Henceforth, when $$v_k$$ is much larger than $$g_k^2$$, ADAM can rapidly increase the effective learning rate while YOGI does it in a controlled fashion.